gamgee-app/strider/README.md

 ### Unique Common Frames

 Using the definition of unique frames above, we can match frames between editions to find which are common to both.
-We know from a table above that the maximum possible common frames in the theatrical edition is 76.74%, since that is the difference in lengths of the two editions.
-If we compare that to the 13.54% of actually common frames here, then we potentially have up to 63.2% visually identical frames which are not pixel perfect.
+We know from a table above that the maximum possible common frames in the extended edition is 76.74%, since that is the difference in lengths of the two editions.
+If we compare that to the 10.32% of actually common frames here, then we potentially have up to 66.42% visually identical frames which are not pixel perfect.

+Bear in mind that the maximum possible common frames in the theatrical edition is 100%, which would be the case if the extended edition contained all the content that exists in the theatrical edition.

 | Unique Common Frames | Percentage Unique Common Theatrical | Percentage Unique Common Extended |
 |:---------------------|:------------------------------------|:----------------------------------|